 Dr. Kung says to think of it like this: “The hydration serum acts like a sponge while the moisturizing cream acts as a sealant.”
 How does this work?
 “When you layer your products from thinnest to thickest, the products with the smallest molecules going on first it maximizes their efficacy and allows them to penetrate better, delivering hydration on a deeper level,” explains Rouleau.
 Additionally, “by using a moisturizer with emollients as your last step, you’re locking in all that hydration.”

-On the other hand, Dr. Kung says skin flooding can be beneficial for those with dry, sensitive skin or people living in dry climates.
+On the other hand, Dr. Kung says skin flooding can be especially beneficial for those with dry, sensitive skin or people living in dry climates.
 Estwick says it’s also a good option when winter comes around.
 “We all know that the winter can really take a toll on our skin.
 It leaves our skin feeling so dry and dehydrated,” and skin flooding is a way to balance that.

-What to know before you try it
+What to know before you to skin flood

 “This is a great option for sensitive skin—just be sure to use high-quality products and do a bit of research first,” says Rouleau.
 “Some ingredients layer better with others, so I would recommend ensuring you are layering wisely, so you don’t get pilling on the skin and the ingredients work at their maximum efficacy.”